 The Turkish banking industry has undergone significant consolidation over the past decade with the total number of banks (including deposit-taking banks, investment banks and development banks) declining from 81 in 1999 to 45 on 31 December 2008, which stayed at that level until February 2011 when Fortis Bank A.Ş. merged with Türk Ekonomi Bankası A.Ş.
-In October 2012, Odea Bank A.Ş commenced operations and Standard Chartered Bank purchased Credit Agricole Yatırım Bankası Türk Anonim Şirketi.
+In October 2012, Odea Bank A.Ş commenced operations and Standard Chartered Bank purchased Credit Agricole Yatırım Bankası

+Türk Anonim Sirketi.
 In December 2012, the Burgan Bank Group became Eurobank Tekfen Bank's majority shareholder with its acquisition of a 99.26% stake as a result of its purchase of shares previously belonging to Eurobank and Tekfen Holding.
-In January 2013, Eurobank Tekfen Bank began doing business under its new name, Burgan Bank A.Ş., following completion of formalities pertaining to the change of the bank's legal name.
+In January 2013, Eurobank Tekfen Bank began doing business under its new name, Burgan Bank A.S., following completion of formalities pertaining to the change of the bank's legal name.
 In addition, on 20 December 2012, the BRSA resolved to permit the establishment of a new deposit bank to be controlled by Bank of Tokyo-Mitsubishi UFJ Ltd, the operating license for which was given by the Banking Regulation and Supervision Board decision in September 2013.
-Portigon AG ceased its operations in Turkey in August 2013 and its liquidation process ended on 17 July 2014.
-The BRSA announced its approval of the establishment of Intesa Sanpaolo S.p.A on 9 May 2013 and its approval of the related operating license on 29 May 2014.
-In addition, Rabobank A.Ş. received the BRSA's approval of establishment on 1 August 2013 and the related operating license on 4 September 2014.
+Portigon AG ceased its operations in Turkey in August 2013 and the BRSA cancelled the approval of establishment of Portigon AG's Istanbul central branch (which was in a liquidation process) through its decision dated 17 July 2014.
+The BRSA announced its approval of the establishment of Intesa Sanpaolo S.p.A.'s İstanbul central branch dated 9 May 2013 and its approval of the related operating license (which approval is dated 29 May 2014).
+In addition, Rabobank A.S. received the BRSA's approval of establishment on 1 August 2013 and the related operating license on 4 September 2014.
 A number of banks were transferred to the SDIF and eventually removed from the banking system through mergers or liquidations.
-The table below shows the evolution of the number of banks in the Turkish banking sector as of the end of each indicated year.
+The table below shows the evolution of the number of banks in the Turkish banking sector as of the end of each indicated